kh0r/rear-window/README.md

 # Rear Window
-Outsourcing the suspicious neighbor to machines
+Outsourcing the paranoid neighbor to machines

 ## Description
 One machine (let's name him Jeff) sits at the window and takes pictures.